-The most important components of the MSCE program are the strong commitment to mentorship and collaborative research.
-Each trainee develops a mentorship team, which includes an assigned primary epidemiology mentor, a biostatistics mentor, and a third faculty advisor, selected with the approval of the primary mentor, to serve on their formal Thesis Committee.
+The most important component of the MSCE program is the strong commitment to mentorship and collaborative research.
+Each student works with their primary mentor to develop a mentorship team by selecting their biostats and third advisor to serve as their formal Thesis Committee.
 The MSCE Program Directors also play an active role in advising students.